 By Attorney Eric Parker

 - Resolving conflicts between parent and child.
-In many instances an attorney will be contacted by a parent of an injured child in connection with an incident which may ultimately involve liability on the part of the parent.
+In many instances, an attorney will be contacted by a parent of an injured child in connection with an incident that may ultimately involve liability on the part of the parent.
 In these cases and especially in those where the parent is also asserting a claim, it may be necessary to have outside counsel represented one of the parties so as to avoid a conflict of interest.
 This is not to suggest that every case involving a parent and child necessarily involves a conflict of interest, but care should be taken to investigate the potential for conflict before any serious problems arise.

 - Evaluating the Need for a Structured Settlement.
 Structured settlements can be a wonderful mechanism for meeting the financial needs of an injured child.
 The special tax treatment offered by the structured settlement allows for tax-free growth of principle over the life of the structure.
 However, there are instances where a structure may not prove beneficial to the child and, in fact, may run counter to the child’s best interests.
 A lawyer faced with the option of a structure should select the option which best accommodates the child’s most likely future financial needs.
 Consultation with a qualified financial advisor or structured settlement specialist is strongly recommended.

 - Evaluating the “Present Value” of a Structured Settlement.
 In addition to the concerns outlined above, a lawyer presented with a structured settlement proposal must determine the “present value” of the structure before it can be properly evaluated as a settlement option.
 “Present value” is the term generally used to denote the present cost of the structure by the insurer.
-For example: a structured settlement may provide for five payments of $100,000 over a twenty year period.
-While the total pay out may be $500,000, the present cost to purchase the annuity will be far less.
+For example: a structured settlement may provide for five payments of $100,000 over a twenty-year period.
+While the total payout maybe $500,000, the present cost to purchase the annuity will be far less.
 It is incumbent upon the lawyer representing the attorney to determine the present value of the structure so that the benefit of such a settlement can be accurately assessed.

 - The Applicable Statute of Limitations for Minors.
 While most lawyers are aware that minors are afforded special treatment where limitations of actions are concerned, a child injured on a playground or as a result of a building or architectural defect may be faced with a “repose” issue pursuant to G.L. c.
 260 § 2B, which was intended to abolish a remedy and not merely to bar an action.
 See Tindol v.
 Boston Housing Authority, 487 N.E.2d 488, 396 Mass.
 515 (1986).
 Another potential nightmare is the revised statute of limitations on medical malpractice cases involving minors.
 The statute involves some funky math to arrive at the statute deadline.